-21. MUMSP Application Narrative for Ashler Hills Park
+22. DRB Application Narrative for Ashler Hills Park

-Application is seeking approval of a Conditional Use Permit to construct a Neighborhood Park on City of Scottsdale owned property located on Ashler Hills Drive at 74th Way.
+Application is seeking approval to construct a Neighborhood Park on City of Scottsdale owned property located on Ashler Hills Drive at 74th Way.

-This project was funded in the 2019 Bond Election as Question 1, Project 55, Build a 15-Acre Neighborhood Park at Ashler Hills Drive and 74th Way.
+This project was funded in the 2019 Bond Election as Question 1, Project 55, Build a 17-Acre Neighborhood Park at Ashler Hills Drive and 74th Way.

-Planned elements of the 15-acre park include:
+Planned elements of the 17-acre park include:

-- More than 9 acres of undeveloped open space
+- More than 9 acres of undeveloped natural area open space

 - Preservation of large desert washes and specimen saguaros

 - Sustainable design including rainwater harvesting and native revegetation

 - Shaded playground

 - Adult exercise equipment

 - Restrooms

 - Lighted Sport Courts (basketball and pickleball)

 - Open turf play areas

 - Walking Paths and Trails

 - Lighted Parking (70 spaces)

 Ashler Hills Park has been thoughtfully designed to minimize site disturbance and to blend into the site's natural desert environs through careful site planning and desert responsive architecture.
-The design meets or exceeds all goals and standards of the Scottsdale Desert Parks Design Guidelines.
-Open play turf areas are limited and situated adjacent to the playground and areas of high public use.
-The remainder of the site within the zone of disturbance will be revegetated utilizing a strict palette of drought tolerant and native plant materials.
-Two large 404 washes will be protected in place to preserve the natural site drainage patterns and associated plant materials.
-State-of-the art lighting systems will be utilized that will minimize potential for neighborhood impact and which will significantly reduce long term maintenance and energy costs.
+The design meets or exceeds all goals and standards of the Scottsdale Desert Parks Design Guidelines, responds to the Sonoran Desert environment, as specified in the Sensitive Design Principles and conforms to the recommendations and guidelines in the Environmentally Sensitive lands (ESL) Ordinance.